Last Updated on October 26, 2022 by Kristin

 Liberty Mutual Car Insurance Covers Rental Cars

-Your Liberty Mutual auto insurance policy should cover your rental car up to the same limit as your regular vehicle.
+Does your Liberty Mutual car insurance cover rental cars?
+It should cover your rental car up to the same limit as your regular vehicle.
 So, if you have an older car that has racked up a ton of miles, you may not have sufficient coverage for a full-size or luxury rental car.

 If you didn’t do any homework before you rented the car, you may want to opt for the collision damage waiver (CDW) at the counter to be safe—or better yet, save money by purchasing inexpensive insurance from a third-party provider before driving off the rental car lot.